NextCenturyCorporation/mcs-scene-generator/README.md

 - [passive_physics_move_across.yaml](./ile_configs/passive_physics_move_across.yaml) Generates scenes similar to passive physics eval tasks with objects moving across: same view; similarly sized and positioned moving-and-rotating occluders; multiple objects moving across the scene; only able to use Pass actions.
 - [ramps.yaml](./ile_configs/ramps.yaml) Generates scenes with ramps leading up to platforms and a soccer ball retrieval target either on top of the platform or on the floor adjacent to the platform.
 - [tools.yaml](./ile_configs/tools.yaml) Generates scenes with a large moveable block tool and a soccer ball retrieval target completely surrounded by lava.
-- [two_kidnappings.yaml](./ile_configs/two_kidnappings.yaml) Generates scenes in which the performer agent is kidnapped on steps 501 and 550.

 ## Scene Validation